micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And He replied to them, This kind cannot be driven out by anything but prayer _and fasting_.
+And He replied to them, This kind cannot be driven out by anything but prayer and fasting.